StevenW1999/projectc/README.md

 1. Open the Project.sln
 2. Go to appsettings.json and replace "Host=localhost;Port=5432;Database=Project C;Username=postgres;Password=postgres" with your own credentials for pgAdmin
 3. If appsettings.json is not included, right click on the project add -> add new item -> App Settings File and replace the content with the following :
+NOTE: replace the connection string with your own credentials.
 ```
         {
           "Logging": {